TonnyWong1052/TonnyWong1052/README.md

-I'm a Tom from The Hong Kong Polytechnic University (PolyU)
+I'm Tom from The Hong Kong Polytechnic University (PolyU)

 **About me**